 If you don't have the best cold-weather gloves, you run the risk of your outdoor adventures going from fun to total and utter misery.
 If the weather turns on you when you're out and about, the first place you're going to feel it is in your extremities, and while your feet are likely to be tucked up in thick socks and sturdy footwear, if your gloves are lacking then that could put a hard limit on how long you can stay out.
 In more severe conditions, you could even start to suffer from serious ailments, such as frostbite (opens in new tab).

-Keeping your hands warm in even the coldest conditions shouldn't be hard work, however; we've picked out the best options that'll mean toasty digits on anything from a frosty morning to an alpine blizzard, and if you need a bit of extra heat then it won't hurt to toss one of the best hand warmers into the mix too.
+Keeping your hands warm in even the coldest conditions shouldn't be hard work, however; we've picked out the best cold-weather gloves that'll mean toasty digits on anything from a frosty morning to an alpine blizzard, and if you need a bit of extra heat then it won't hurt to toss one of the best hand warmers into the mix too.

 Looking for something more specific?
 We also have dedicated guides to the best touchscreen gloves (so you can still use your phone when it's chilly), the best running gloves and the best winter cycling gloves.

 - Stay cosy with one of the best men's winter jackets

 How to choose the best cold weather gloves

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 The big decision you need to make when choosing the best cold weather gloves is whether you want mittens or gloves with fingers.
 Each choice has its own advantages and disadvantages; with mittens your fingers are all together radiating heat onto each other, providing extra warmth, but the downside is the lack of manual dexterity.
 If you're wearing mittens and you need to do pretty much anything using your hands, you're guaranteed a miserable time and will be better off removing them for as long as it takes.